How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 How To Export From Vietnam To Australia

-To export from Vietnam to Australia, you must meet all export and import rules and regulations.
+To export goods from Vietnam to Australia, you must comply with all applicable export and import rules and regulations.
 Most importantly, a well-thought-out strategy and a thorough awareness of market trends and associated risks will help.

-We’re here to guide you through how to import goods from Vietnam to Australia.
-This article can help you with every step of the procedure, from picking up your consignment right through to delivery – and everything else in between.
+We’re here to guide you through the process of importing goods from Vietnam to Australia.
+This article can guide you through every step of the procedure, from picking up your consignment to delivery, and everything in between.

 If you want to import products from Vietnam, there are four procedures you need to take:

-Gather information by investigating what you want to import to see if a market exists for them.
+Gather information by investigating what you want to import to see if a market exists for it.

 Locate suppliers using the following steps: Investigate the Vietnamese manufacturers of the products you wish to import into Australia, make offers, and strike a contract.
-You can do this alone or work with a partner like Cosmo Sourcing.
+You can do this alone or work with a partner, such as Cosmo Sourcing.

 Promote your products: Locate outlets for the goods or items you want to sell around Australia.

-Arrange for shipping: Use TSL’s superb freight forwarding service to organize your import process.
+Arrange for shipping: Utilize TSL’s exceptional freight forwarding service to streamline your import process.
 From pick-up to delivery and related services such as packing, storage, and distribution, we will provide all services in the chain.

 Australia and Vietnam are Strong trading partners.

-In the 2016-2017 financial year, Australia imported AU$4.8 billion worth of goods from Vietnam.
-Telecommunications equipment, footwear, monitors/projectors/TVs, and furniture/mattresses/cushions are among our top imports from Vietnam.
+In the 2016-2017 financial year, Australia imported AU$ 4.8 billion worth of goods from Vietnam.
+Telecommunications equipment, footwear, monitors, projectors, TVs, and furniture, including mattresses and cushions, are among our top imports from Vietnam.
 In this study from Australia’s Department of Foreign Affairs and Trade, you can learn more about Australia’s trading relationship with Vietnam.
 You can also contact the Australian Trade and Investment Commission for further information on Vietnam’s market profile (Austrade).

-Which mode of transport is best for shipping goods from Vietnam to Australia?
+What is the most suitable mode of transport for shipping goods from Vietnam to Australia?

 If you want to import goods from Vietnam into Australia, you’ll need to figure out which mode of transportation is best for you.
 TSL can assist with Vietnam’s marine and air freight services and answer any queries.